 We all want to make the most out of our time here on earth, and we can think about that time in big chunks, but it really comes down to the smaller intervals.
 How are we spending each day?
 How are we setting ourselves up for success and taking steps to make ourselves feel good so we can achieve our goals right here and now?
-With that in mind, I wanted to point out ten tips that can help you have a great week.
+With that in mind, I wanted to point out ten tips that can help you have a great week, including checking out the latest trending shirts to boost your confidence and style.

-Obviously not every week is a banger, but if you’re putting in the time, forethought, energy, and effort for self-care and self-love, I bet it’s going to be much better than rushing around, flying by the seat of your pants, and not taking a second to rest because you’re already so damn exhausted!
+Obviously not every week is a banger, but if you’re putting in the time, forethought, energy, and effort for self-care and self-love, which includes choosing the right apparel that makes you feel confident and comfortable, I bet it’s going to be much better than rushing around, flying by the seat of your pants, and not taking a second to rest because you’re already so damn exhausted!

 10 Tips To Have A Great Week